 Having sustainability at the heart of our company’s operations, any initiative that aims to reduce wastage and use less plastic in 3D printing is welcomed by us.
 The MasterSpool initiative certainly grabbed our attention when it was first conceptualised (even before companies started picking it up).
 Needless to say, we followed its development very closely and did our own research to find a way to integrate it into our system.
 However, in the end we decided to go with cardboard spools instead.
 But why?
 In this post we break down some of the issues we identified with MasterSpool while determining our options for the “greener spool”.

 For a start, our main product line at that time consisted of 1kg spools, not 750g (Although we do offer this weight too now).
 However, even if we moved to MasterSpool completely, the total weight considered for shipping a spool of filament would still be over 1kg so the cost savings would be minimal, if there would be any at all.
 Understandably, the companies that were previously offering 750g spools would be more receptive to this from a cost-saving point of view.

 We also feel that 1kg spools are more sustainable than the 750g counterparts.
 Let’s take an example of a client who uses 150kg over a period of time.
 This is equivalent to 150 spools of 1kg reels or 200 spools of 750g reels.
 Buying in 750g quantities means 50 extra spools would have to be shipped to achieve the same weight!
-Think of all the extra packaging, transport emissions and carbon footprint impact in general!
+Think of all extra packaging, transport emissions and overall carbon footprint impact.

 We provide ourselves on being customer-centric; when we liaised with some of our regular customers, many felt that using the MasterSpool would prove to be an inconvenience – especially those with multiple 3D printers – as they would have to constantly print extra spools to accommodate the MasterSpool format of filaments.
 Many of our clients run 3D-print farms – with some running 24 hour production they’d rather be printing actual jobs, not holders for the spools!